-MR LUIS VALERO ARTOLA
+MR LUIS VARELO ARTOLA

-- Trade Technical Expert and State Economist. - Former General Secretary of the Ministry of Industry, Energy and Tourism. - Former General Manager of the Spanish Association of Automobile and Truck Manufacturer's (ANFAC). - Former member of the Management Committee of the Spanish Confederation of Employers' Organisations (CEOE). - Former Director of Operadora del Mercado Eléctrico (OMEL). - Former Business Director of Banco Saudí Español. - Former Manager of Spanish Foreign Investment Services. - Former Commercial Director in the Republic of South Africa.
+- Trade Technical Expert and State Economist. - Independent member of the Board of Directors of Banco Cetelem of Grupo BNP - Former General Secretary of the Ministry of Industry, Energy and Tourism. - Former General Manager of the Spanish Association of Automobile and Truck Manufacturer's (ANFAC). - Former member of the Management Committee of the Spanish Confederation of Employers' Organisations (CEOE). - Former Director of Operadora del Mercado Eléctrico (OMEL). - Former Business Director of Banco Saudí Español. - Former Manager of Spanish Foreign Investment Services. - Former Commercial Director in the Republic of South Africa.